 We take a look at the pros and cons of the measure.

 Ready for Election Day?
 Get up to speed on what you need to know with our Voter Game Plan at elections.laist.com.
 Read up on the candidates and ballot measures, find out about registration deadlines or ask us your questions.

-Josh Balk, spokesperson for the Yes on 12 campaign and vice president of Vice President of Farm Animal Protection at The Humane Society of the United States, an animal advocacy organization
+Josh Balk, spokesperson for the Yes on 12 campaign and vice president of Farm Animal Protection at The Humane Society of the United States, an animal advocacy organization

 Bradley Miller, spokesperson for the No on 12 campaign, and Californians Against Cruelty, Cages and Fraud., a nonprofit which advocates for farm animal protection